Do German Citizens Need a Visa for Bali

 • Relaxed island atmosphere

 Many Germans also appreciate Bali’s slower pace compared to major European cities.
+Travelers comparing regional lifestyle options may also review Bali vs Thailand Visa: Which Is Better for Germans?.

 Choosing the Right Bali Visa as a German Traveler